The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-In the 2022-23 fiscal year, on average, there were 5,200 cases (family units and unattached single adults) and about 10,900 beneficiaries (individual claimants, their partners, and dependent children) in Nunavut’s Income Assistance program.
-Both numbers saw small increases in 2022-23, by 370 cases (8 per cent) and 570 beneficiaries (6 per cent).
+In the 2023-24 fiscal year, on average, there were 5,244 cases (family units and unattached single adults) and 10,757 beneficiaries (individual claimants, their partners, and dependent children) in Nunavut’s Income Assistance program.
+The number of cases had a small increase of 41 cases (0.8 per cent) while beneficiaries decreased by 152 (1.4 per cent).

 Over the longer term, the number of cases rose during the 2000s and early 2010s but was relatively stable in recent years until 2020, which saw a sharp increase in cases and a notable decrease in beneficiaries.
 This was followed by a significant decrease in the number of cases and beneficiaries in 2021-22, and then increases to both cases and beneficiaries in 2022-23.

-Within the Income Assistance program, on average, about 664 cases, or 13 per cent, were persons with a disability who also received incidental allowance.
-This number increased by 82, or 14 per cent from the previous year.
+Within the Income Assistance program, on average, 684 cases were persons with a disability who also received incidental allowance.
+This number increased by 20, or 3 per cent from the previous year.

 Note that incidental allowance is delivered to individuals not households, which means that the cases and beneficiaries are the same.
 As such, this report focuses on cases of incidental allowance for persons with a disability.